-Our primary product, Cold-EEZE, utilizes a proprietary formulation which has been clinically proven to reduce the severity and duration of common cold symptoms.
+Our primary product, Cold-EEZE0, utilizes a proprietary formulation which has been clinically proven to reduce the severity and duration of common cold symptoms.
 Factors considered in estimating the appropriate sales returns and allowances for this product include it being (i) a unique product with limited competitors, (ii) competitively priced, (iii) promoted, (iv) unaffected for remaining shelf-life as there is no product expiration date and (v) monitored for inventory levels at major customers and third-party consumption data.
-In addition to Cold-EEZE®, we market and distribute Kids-EEZE® Chest Relief, Kids-EEZE® Cough Cold and Kids-EEZE® Allergy children OTC cold remedies ("Kids-EEZE® Products").
-We introduced Kids-EEZE® Chest Relief in Fiscal 2008 and expanded the product line to include Kids-EEZE® Cough Cold and Kids-EEZE® Allergy in Fiscal 2010.
-We also manufacturer, market and distribute an organic cough drop and a Vitamin C supplement ("Organix").
-Each of the Kids-EEZE® Products and Organix® products do carry shelf-life expiration dates for which we aggregate such new product market experience data and update its sales returns and allowances estimates are tracked at the specific customer and product line levels and are tested on an annual historical basis, and reviewed quarterly.
+In addition to Cold-EEZE[®], we market and distribute Kids-EEZE[®] Chest Relief, Kids-EEZE[®] Cough Cold and Kids-EEZE[®] Allergy children OTC cold remedies ("Kids-EEZE[®] Products").
+We introduced Kids-EEZE[®] Chest Relief in Fiscal 2008 and expanded the product line to include Kids-EEZE[®] Products and Organix[®] products do carry shelf-life expiration dates for which we aggregate such new product market experience data and update its sales returns and allowances estimates accordingly.
+Sales Allowances estimates are tracked at the specific customer and product line levels and are tested on an annual historical basis, and reviewed quarterly.
 Additionally, the monitoring of current occurrences, developments by customer, market conditions and any other occurrences that could affect the expected provisions relative to net sales for the period presented are also performed.

 Our return policy accommodates returns for (i) discontinued products, (ii) store closings and (iii) products that have reached or exceeded their designated expiration date.
 We do not impose a period of time within which product may be returned.
 All requests for product returns must be submitted to us for pre-approval.
 The main components of our returns policy are: (i) we will accept returns that are due to damaged product that is un-saleable and such return request activity fall within an acceptable range, (ii) we will accept returns for products that have reached or exceeded designated expiration dates and (iii) we will accept returns in the event that we discontinue a product provided that the customer will have the right to return only such item that it purchased directly from us.
 We will not accept return requests pertaining to customer inventory "Overstocking" or "Resets".
-We will only accept return requests for product in its intended package configuration.
+We will only accept returns to product to customer such ackage configuration.
 We reserve the right to terminate shipment of product to customers who have made unauthorized deductions contrary to our return policy or pursue other methods of reimbursement.
 We compensate the customer for authorized returns by means of a credit applied to amounts owed or to be owed and in the case of discontinued product only, also by way of an exchange.
 We do not have any significant product exchange history.